isuvrac/CyberSickness-Cornmaze/README.md

 The next version(s) of the maze hope to include:

 -Player Controlled Movement
--User Interface to decide number of run throughs of the maze -Sickness measurements
+-User Interface to decide number of run throughs of the maze (DONE) -Sickness measurements
--Data collection and data writing to project files -SteamVR integration and More!
+-Data collection and data writing to project files -SteamVR integration (DONE) and More!

 # Contact Us